Overview

 A documentation page (help page) is available for all functions in the browser or in R. You can view it in R by running e.g. ?filter_samples

 .
-Some useful tutorials can be found on the wiki.
+Some useful tutorials can be found in the documentation Articles page and on the wiki.

 Need support?